matildah/octocabbit/README.md

-I do things with ARM in supervisor mode.
-Maybe a kernel will happen.
+octocabbit -- a kernel for ARM written by Matilda <sadieperkins@riseup.net>

 to make the kernel, run "make" in lib/ and then run "make" in src/